seismograph/seismograph/source/articles/stolenbicyclessf.html.markdown

 css:
  - bicycle-sf.css
 ---
 This map shows every reported bicycle theft in San Francisco in 2013.
 Each circle represents one theft.
 Concentric circles mark where multiple bicycles were stolen in one location.
-The map is built using <a href="https://data.sfgov.org/Public-Safety/SFPD-Incidents-2013/n4e2-etve">SFPD data</a>, <a href="http://mapbox.com">Mapbox</a> tiles and the <a href="http://leafletjs.com">Leaflet</a> JavaScript API.
+The map is built using <a href="https://data.sfgov.org/Public-Safety/SFPD-Incidents-2013/n4e2-etve">SFPD data</a>, <a href="http://mapbox.com">Mapbox</a> tiles, <a href="d3js.org">D3</a> and the <a href="http://leafletjs.com">Leaflet</a> JavaScript API.

 <span style="text-decoration: underline;">Total # of bicycles reported stolen: 813</span>